-A good point of comparison for all business loans is interest rate.
+A good point of comparison for all business loans and SME loans is interest rate.
 This is the amount that loan companies charge in exchange for giving you immediate access to funds.
 The general rules when comparing interest rates are:

 - Lower interest rates are better.
 This means you are paying less for the loan.

 - The higher the risk of non-repayment, the higher the interest rate.
 This usually means you'll pay more interest for higher sums of money or longer payment terms.

 - Longer loan terms mean lower monthly payments.
 This matters if your business can’t handle large expenses every month.

 Beyond interest rate, there are other factors that will affect the total price of your business loan.
 To help you make an informed decision, here are the most common terms used by lenders, and what they could mean for your interest rate.

 Most lenders offer two kinds of business loans: term loans and credit lines.

 Term loans are a type of loan that provides you a one-time lump sum.
 The loan is then partially repaid every month within a specific time period.
 The duration will depend on your agreement with the lender – anywhere between 1 month to 30 years.

 Credit lines, meanwhile, are a more flexible kind of loan.
 It grants you a fixed amount, called a credit limit, that you can borrow from any time.
 When you repay the debt (plus interest and fees) on your next billing cycle, you can borrow up to your credit limit again without having to re-apply.
 For this reason, credit loans are best for growing SMEs with fluctuating operational expenses and consistently-urgent financial needs.